 The BBWAA clearly would decline both candidates.
 They would say that Candidate 1 (Dale Murphy) wasn’t good enough because he didn’t get as good of a final score as one of the cheaters so they would cancel the search and post the job opening again.

-Actions speak louder than words and by the BBWAA clearly allowing the inflated power numbers, most induced by steroids, to allow their opinion of Murphy to be that of the 58th ranked home run hitter of all-time, instead of closer to the 27th ranked home run hitter as was the case when he retired I think is a major malfunction in their “logic.”
-And, yes, I have read some who have written they wouldn’t vote for Murphy, in part, because of how far he ranks down on the all-time list currently.
+Actions speak louder than words and by the BBWAA clearly allowing the inflated power numbers, most induced by steroids, to allow their opinion of Murphy to be that of the 60th ranked home run hitter of all-time, instead of closer to the 27th ranked home run hitter as was the case when he retired I think is a major malfunction in their “logic.”
+I have read some who have written they wouldn’t vote for Murphy, in part, because of how far he ranks down on the all-time list currently.

-Also, when Murphy first became eligible, it came at a time when the power numbers in his prime were no longer impressive because of what guys like McGwire and Sosa were doing to rewrite the record book.
-In fact, the first time Murphy was on the ballott (1999), MLB was coming off a year in which 10 players matched or exceeded his season high in homers in that previous season alone to help make his accomplishments look less than they were in his quest for Hall of Fame addmittance.
+When Murphy first became eligible, it came at a time when the power numbers in his prime were no longer impressive because of what guys like McGwire and Sosa were doing to rewrite the record book.
+The first time Murphy was on the ballott (1999), MLB was coming off a year in which 10 players matched or exceeded his season high in homers in that previous season alone to help make his accomplishments look less than they were in his quest for Hall of Fame addmittance.
 If you look at that list, I’d be willing to bet that most of them were juicers, too (McGwire 70, Sosa 66, Griffey 56, Vaughn 50, Belle 49, Canseco 46, V. Castilla 46, J. Gonzalez 45, M. Ramirez 45, Galarraga 44).

 I Can Relate to Andruw Jones

 An Andruw Jones quote from when Bonds was about to break Aaron’s record: “There’s a lot of people that take steroids and they don’t hit 755 home runs.”